-There are many ways you can make a difference for those with trichotillomania and related disorders.
-For people who are not ready to be public about their disorder, we have volunteer opportunities that are anonymous.
-For those who are ready to speak out about these disorders, we have other volunteer opportunities that will help break the silence and stigma.
+There are many ways you can make a difference!
+For people who are not ready to be public about hair pulling, skin pikcing or other BFRBs, there are many things you can do anonymously.
+For those who are ready to speak out about these disorders, TLC has talking points and videos that you can use to raise awareness in your community.
 For people with experience in the non-profit or business worlds, there are many ways to get involved in the TLC organization.

 If any of these opportunities are of interest to you, please fill out this brief questionnaire and someone from TLC will contact you.